 I feel honored to be a very small part of the faculty at Biola University (where I serve as an Adjunct Professor in the Master’s Degree program in Christian Apologetics).
-Two weeks ago I taught a class covering the material in Cold-Case Christianity and began by asking the seventy-four students in my class why they wanted an advance degree in apologetics.
+In a recent class I taught covering the material in Cold-Case Christianity, I began by asking the seventy-four students why they wanted an advance degree in apologetics.
 Thirty of these students said they were taking the class to grow in their faith.
 The remaining forty-four said they were either teaching apologetics locally or planned on teaching apologetics in the future.
 This latter group saw the Biola graduate degree as an important step of preparation.
 Not everyone agrees.

 In fact, some people in the Christian community think an advanced degree in apologetics is largely a waste of time.
 Two people I deeply admire have come out publicly with this assertion: Max Andrews (of the Sententias Blog) and Glenn Peoples (of the Right Reason Blog) both wrote blog posts this year entitled, “Don’t Get a Degree in Apologetics”.
 Andrews and Peoples believe an academic degree in an advanced, specific discipline (i.e. biblical studies, history, historiography, theology, philosophy, physics, chemistry, etc.) is a far better choice than a broad degree in apologetics.
 Andrews writes:

 “My advice is to pick a discipline and excel in that discipline.
 All the greatest apologists have a discipline: Gary Habermas, Mike Licona, William Lane Craig, NT Wright. etc. Don’t be a jack of all trades.
 Be a master of one and be skilled in many.”